alexbosworth/ln-service/README.md

 Subscribe to invoices

-The `payments` array of HTLCs is only populated on LND versions after 0.7.1
+The `payments` array of HTLCs is only populated on LND versions after 0.7.1 `features`, `messages` arrays aren't populated on LND version 0.8.2 and below

     {
       lnd: <Authenticated LND gRPC API Object>